 - Consistency of standard weight (100.0 to 200.0 lb)

-In order to test the BIA we first needed a standard measurement of body fat percentage.
-There are a couple of accurate ways to measure body fat like skinfold caliper measuring (instrumental body fat pinching) or hydrostatic weighing (underwater weighing).
-We chose to go with the skinfold caliper testing because it has the best ratio of accuracy to repeatability, so this was our measurement standard to which we compared the results of the BIA.
+In order to measure the BIA we first needed a standard measurement of BFP.
+There are a couple of accurate ways to measure body fat like skinfold caliper reading (instrumental body fat pinching) or hydrostatic weighing (underwater).
+We chose to go with the skinfold caliper testing because it has the best ratio of accuracy to repeatability, so this was our standard to which we compared the results of the BIA.

 Ease of use